djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 When the tutorial participants enter the room they start the next stage of orchestration for different, more learning and teaching specific purposes.
 Both students and teachers will have their own individual purposes in mind.
 Purposes that may change in respone to what happens in the tutorial.
 Those diverse purposes will drive them to orchestrate different phenomena in different ways.
 To achieve a particular learning outcome, a teacher will orchestrate different phenomena and technology.
 They will combine the technologies in the room with certain pedagogies to create specific learning tasks.
 The students then orchestrate how the learning tasks - purposeful orchestrations of phenomena - are integrated into their individual purposes.

-For Arthur and Dron, **pedagogies are a technology** and **education is a technology**.

-![Them's fighting words](images/2021-05-01-13-18-26.png)

 Some assemblies of technologies are easier to orchestrate than others.
 Collaborative small group pedagogies would probably be easier in the classroom, than the computer lab.
 The design of the furniture technology in the classroom has been orchestrated with the purpose of enabling this type of flexibility.
 Not so the computer lab.

+For Arthur and Dron, **pedagogies are a technology** and **education is a technology**.

+![Them's fighting words](images/2021-05-01-13-18-26.png)

+IMHO the plus side of this perspective is that it reduces the value of terms like e-learning, digital learning, technology-enhanced learning, and online learning; or, calls to put pedagogy before technology.
+Phrases that tend to elevate one of the phenomena (digital, online, "e-", or pedagogy) that may be orchestrated for the purpose of learning and teaching onto an unhelpful pedestal.

 ### What is educational technology?